 When a student's admission is revoked, he/she may invoke the appeal process.
-Students who have registered for class but not yet started classes will be administratively withdrawn, and an appropriate service indicator will be placed on the student's record that will prevent the student from registering for classes.
-If the student is already attending classes, DCC will reserve class enrollment until the appeal process is complete, but the individual will not be allowed to attend class during the appeal process.
+Students who have registered for class but not yet started classes will be administratively withdrawn, and an appropriate service indicator will be placed on the student's record, which will prevent the student from registering for classes.
+If the student is already attending classes, the college will reserve class enrollment until the appeal process is complete, but the individual will not be allowed to attend class during the appeal process.
 The college will make every effort to expedite the appeals timeline.

-- 1. The student will receive a certified letter with return receipt from the Dean of Student Support Services notifying the student of the revoked admission and outlining the appeal process. - 2.
-The student may write a letter of appeal to the Dean of Student Support Services, Ms. Cheryl Terry, in which he/she (1) provides justification for consideration of admission/reinstatement and (2) discloses the nature of the offense and/or conviction serving as the basis for DCC's action to revoke admission.
+- The student will receive a certified letter/return receipt requested from the Dean of Student Support Services or designee notifying the student of the revoked admission and outlining the appeal process. - 2.
+Student may write a letter of appeal to the Dean of Student Support Services in which he/she (1) provides justification for consideration of admission/ reinstatement and (2) discloses the nature of the offense and/or conviction serving as the basis for DCC's action to revoke admission.
 If the student is a convicted sex offender, the letter should include a statement acknowledging his/her understanding that his/her identity and status as a convicted sex offender will be publicized on the college campus in accordance with federal and state law if he/she is admitted or reinstated.
-The letter of appeal must be submitted to the Dean of Student Support Services within seven (7) business days of notification by DCC. - 3.
-A panel of five (5) full-time faculty and/or administrators will review the information submitted and make a decision by a simple majority vote within fourteen (14) business days of receiving the letter of appeal.
-The Dean of Student Support Services will serve as the convener of the panel and will be a member of the panel.
+The letter of appeal must be submitted to the Dean of Student Support Services within seven (7) business days of notification by the college. - A panel of five (5) full-time faculty or administrators will review the information submitted and make a decision by a simple majority vote within fourteen (14) business days of

+- receiving the letter of appeal.
+The Dean of Student Support Serviceswill serve as the convener of the panel and will be a member of the panel.
 Panel discussions will be confidential. - 4.
-If the panel determines that the withdrawn student represents a threat or potential danger to the college and/or the revoked admission/ withdrawn enrollment is considered to be in the best interest of the college, the following apply:

-- 1. The student's admission to DCC will remain revoked. - 2.
-Student will be administratively withdrawn from classes, if classes have been held. - 3.
+If the panel determines that the withdrawn student represents a threat or potential danger to the college and/or the revoked admission/ withdrawn enrollment is considered to be in the best interest of the college, the following apply: - a.
+The student's admission to the college will remain revoked - b.
+The student will be administratively withdrawn from classes, if classes have been held - c.
 An enrolled student will receive a tuition refund.
-Tuition refunds will not be granted for students removed from DCC for disciplinary reasons. - 5.
+Tuition refunds will not be granted for students removed from the college for disciplinary reasons. - 5.
 The Dean of Student Support Services will inform the student by certified letter/return receipt requested of the decision of the appeals panel.
 The decision of the appeals panel shall be final.